Session Type(s): Training

 Other sessions: Align Left: Why Designers are Integral to the Resistance

-Chris McNeil is Digital Creative Director at AL Media.
-2019 is Chris’ ninth electoral cycle, with previous stints at Stearns Consulting, Kaufman Campaigns, Campaign Workshop and the DCCC.
+Chris McNeil is a Senior Graphic Designer at Resonance Campaigns.
+2020 is Chris’ tenth electoral cycle, with previous stints at Stearns Consulting, Kaufman Campaigns, Campaign Workshop and the DCCC.
 If you’re a Democrat, Chris begs that you preview digital ads on a smartphone; if you’re a Republican, desktop screens are fine.
-He feels Twitter is an overrated platform but suspects the hype re: Instagram Stories is legit.
+He suspects the hype re: Instagram Stories is legit.
 Chris’ favorite Tik Tok is @tootymcnooty.
 His daughter Violet is a year old and was not named for the 2018 Pantone Color of the Year.
 That just sort of happened.